jeanpaulsio/notes/books/pragmatic_programmer/chapter_07-part1.md

 user.
 I think that if you do the latter, you end up with preconceived notions based on your own assumptions.

+John:

+> "It's important to discover the underlying reason why users do a particular thing, rather than just the way they currently do it."

+- Learn understand business processes development
+- Consider the politics (You write code + people get fired)

 # 53 - Abstractions Live Longer than Details

+John:
+> "...the simplest statement that accurately reflects the business need is best."
+- John: Distilling real-world processes and people down into the most elegant and concise definition

 > Invest in the abstraction, not the implementation.
 Abstractions can survive
 > the barrage of changes from different implementations and new technologies